kyle-tennison/notes/lecture notes/PHIL-3127 (philosophy)/Hoel and Carusi - Merleau-Ponty and Technology.md

  # Hoel and Carusi - Merleau-Ponty and Technology

-- Talking about phenomenological stuff
+- Talking about phenomenological topics
-- Everything: tools, bodies, etc are tools in some sense
+- Everything—tools, bodies, etc.—is a tool in some sense
 - Technology and experience can be non-neutral
-- Nature, body, art, language, are all the same idea
+- Nature, body, art, and language are based on the same idea
-	- They connect technology to art2
+	- They connect technology to art